-We provide our services to a broad range of clients through the expertise of 331 consultants located in major cities around the world.
+We provide our services to a broad range of clients through the expertise of approximately 300 consultants located in major cities around the world.
 Our executive search services are provided on a retained basis.
 Revenue before reimbursements of out-of-pocket expenses ("net revenue") consists of retainers and indirect expenses billed to clients.
 Typically, we are paid a retainer for our executive search services equal to approximately one-third of the estimated first year compensation for the position to be filled.
 In addition, if the actual compensation of a placed candidate exceeds the estimated compensation, we often are authorized to bill the client for one-third of the excess.
 Indirect expenses are calculated as a percentage of the retainer with certain dollar limits per search.
+Net revenue associated with culture shaping consulting is recognized proportionally as services are performed.
+Net revenue associated with licenses to use Senn Delaney proprietary materials is typically recognized over the term of the license.
+Net revenue from leadership consulting is recognized in accordance with the completion of the engagement deliverables.